 There are many different ways to mount the transducer.
-These are the recommended methods to mount a circular transducer.
+These are the recommended methods to mount a streamlined and circular transducers under the hull or in a towed body.

 Transducer installation in blister

 With a transducer with circular housing, one recommended installation method is by using a blister.
 The transducer blister must be designed and manufactured by the installation shipyard to fit the vessel's size and hull shape.